Academic Integrity

 GCU's style requirement templates and guides can be found in the GCU Learning Management System.
 Follow these steps:

 Online resources are available at your fingertips, such as the Student Success Center, library and technical support.
 Tutoring is also available online for new students in certain courses.
 Schedule your appointment here, contact your student services counselor or email [email protected].
-On-campus students can contact the Academic and Career Excellence (ACE) Center.
+On-campus students can contact the Academic Centers for Excellence (ACE).

 What is plagiarism?